-Because of COVID-19 pandemic, researchers all around the world need to adjust clinical trial setups due to the stay-at-home orders and risk of virus transmission.
-This situation puts sponsors and CROs into a very new and challenging position requiring to detect and pilot existing digital solutions, which will allow them to continue with their research without much delay.
-The golden time of virtual and home based clinical trials has started ...
+Due to the COVID-19 pandemic, researchers need to adjust clinical trial setups due to the stay-at-home orders and risk of virus transmission.
+The golden time of virtual and home-based clinical trials has started.

 As physical contact is kept at the minimum in order not to expose patients and physicians to unnecessary risks, this creates challenges for conducting clinical trials on multiple levels.
 Digital technologies offer an innovative solution and have the power to transform clinical development, significantly increasing the effectiveness of developing new therapies and enabling patient centricity.
 As the crisis has driven a surge of interest in virtualizing certain aspects of clinical trials, SCARLETRED’s clinically validated skin imaging and analysis technology allows to push clinical research forward while ensuring the safety of the involved subjects, with potential to contribute to the enhancement of health care services and clinical research now and in the future.